fbpx

 • Wyoming

-These 12 states also refrain from collecting income taxes on your Social Security benefits.
-All except three – Illinois, Mississippi, and Pennsylvania – have no state income taxes at all.
+These 13 states also refrain from collecting income taxes on your Social Security benefits.
+All except four – Illinois, Iowa, Mississippi, and Pennsylvania – have no state income taxes at all.
 Alaska and New Hampshire are the only states with no income, sales, or Social Security tax.
+New Hampshire, however, does tax interest and dividend payments.

 States That Won’t Tax Your Pension Distributions

-In addition to the states listed above, three more states won’t tax your pension distributions:
+In addition to the states listed above, two more states won’t tax your pension distributions:

 • Alabama